HiltonRoscoe/CDFPrototype/schematron/README.md

 <!-- /TOC -->

 There are multiple ways to run the Schematron rulesets.
 The compiled Schematron rulesets can be run with any schema-aware `XSLT2` processor.
-Additionally the schematron rulesets can be run directly in a tool like `Oxygen`.
+Additionally the Schematron rulesets can be run directly in a tool like `Oxygen`.
 The Schematron files are located in `CVR/sch` and `ENR/v2/sch` directories of this repository, respectively.

 ## How to run (AltovaXML)

 AltovaXML is a freely available, command line based tool.
-AltovaXML can run a schematron ruleset that has been compiled into an `xslt`, e.g. `err_v2-compiled.xsl`.
+AltovaXML can run a Schematron ruleset that has been compiled into an `xslt`, e.g. `err_v2-compiled.xsl`.
 Precompiled rulesets have been provided as part of this repository.
-AltovaXML is available on Windows only.
+AltovaXML is available on Windows platforms only.

-There are two versions of the compiled schematron files for each CDF.
+There are two versions of the compiled Schematron files for each CDF.
 The difference is in how the validation results are provided.
-Those ending with `_message` generate messages to the standard output (e.g. screen).
+Those ending with `_message` generate messages to the standard output (i.e. screen).
 Those ending with `_svrl` generate results as XML using the SVRL format.

 > It is recommended to use the SVRL versions of the compiled schematron files.
 The SVRL versions provide not only the error messages, but contextual details around where the error occurred.

 - [Download](http://cdn.sw.altova.com/v2013r2/en/AltovaXMLCmu2013.exe) and install AltovaXML.

 > AltovaXML must be in your path or fully qualified.
 The default installation path for x64 based computers is `C:\Program Files (x86)\Altova\AltovaXML2013`
+> To temporarily add AltovaXML to you windows path, enter `PATH=%PATH%;C:\Program Files (x86)\Altova\AltovaXML2013` in a command prompt.

 - (Optional) Change the `xslt` file to point to the fully qualified path of the NIST 1500-xxx schema.
 AltovaXML does not understand relative file system paths.